-Here at Wistia, we’ve worked hard to ensure that our embed codes automatically optimize the videos on your site for search engines and that our videos are as SEO-friendly as possible.
+Here at Wistia, we’ve worked hard to ensure that our embed codes automatically optimize the videos on your site for search engines and that our videos are as SEO-friendly as possible (and make for a great user experience).

 With most other video platforms, you have to manually append structured data to your videos or create a video sitemap by hand.
 At Wistia, we do all of the heavy lifting when it comes to video SEO (search engine optimization), so that you don’t have to.